ujjavala/EchoHR/README.md

 - STDIO-only clients: `npm run mcp-remote:local` to expose the local automation server as an MCP endpoint, or `npx -y mcp-remote https://mcp.notion.com/mcp` for hosted.
 - VS Code: `.vscode/settings.json` points MCP-capable extensions to `./mcp.json`; authenticate when prompted.

-Figma/Make flow (optional):
+Figma flows:
-- Open `automations/make/figma-status-to-notion.json` in Make, set tokens, and map `data_source_id` values from `.echohr-install-state.json`.
+- Local webhook: `POST /webhooks/figma` with a Figma comment payload containing “Ready for Review” → Notion Review task (due tomorrow) + Slack notify (if configured).
-- When a Figma frame hits “Ready for Review,” Make creates/updates a Notion Task, attaches to a Check-in, and posts to Slack with a thumbnail.
+- Make scenario: `automations/make/figma-status-to-notion.json` — when a Figma frame hits “Ready for Review,” create/update a Notion Task, attach to a Check-in, and post to Slack with a thumbnail.

 ## MCP client setup